Readings (New American Bible: Philippines, USA)

 This is our most basic identity.
 Have this mind among yourselves, which is yours in Christ Jesus, St Paul tells us in Philippians 2:5.
 When Jesus puts his question to the Apostles, But who do you say that I am?
 Peter answers clearly.
 The Christ of God.

-Whether I am a janitor or a journalist, a priest or a politician, I am called by my baptism to live out of my identity as a son or daughter of the Father, a brother or sister of Jesus, in the service of all my brothers and sister.
+Whether I am a janitor or a journalist, a priest or a politician, I am called by my baptism to live out of my identity as a son or daughter of the Father, a brother or sister of Jesus, in the service of all my brothers and sisters.
 Pope Francis concluded his Corpus Christi homily with these words, Brothers and sisters, following, communion, sharing.
 Let us pray that participation in the Eucharist may always be an incentive: to follow the Lord every day, to be instruments of communion and to share what we are with him and with our neighbour.
 Our life will then be truly fruitful.
 Amen.

 In most situations there is no conflict whatever between my various levels of identity.
 My being a Catholic Christian is not in conflict with my being an Irishman.
 But if I take my baptism seriously I can never leave 'the mind of Christ' at home or outside.
 In most areas of life Christians may legitimately disagree on issues while living their baptismal faith with all their hearts.
 Sometimes I have to yield on matters that I may not be happy with but that aren't fundamental.
 Politicians, for example have to do this all the time, as do the rest of us on many occasions.
 But when it comes to matters of life and death I cannot, as a Christian, put the Gospel aside, as if 'the mind of Christ' was a T-shirt I wore now and again.